Student’s journey takes her from the refugee camp in Gaza to Toronto

 Zreik’s volunteer work has earned her the Sheila Cecchetto Award Winter 2017 at the Student Experience Awards, and a scholarship from the Faculty of Engineering and Architectural Science (Fall 2016).
 She is a permanent resident, and will become a Canadian citizen this year.
 After a long estrangement, she has also reconnected with her family in Gaza.

 "I am grateful that I got to meet amazing people through my journey, I met my role model, best friend Haneen in Toronto.
 Haneen is not only a friend, she is my sister that I never had.
 I learnt from her how to be independent and strong.
-I am also lucky to have the most supportive boyfriend.
+I am also lucky to have the most supportive partner.
 I won't be that close to achieve my dream of becoming an engineer without their continuous support."

 When asked for advice for new Canadians, Zreik offers, “Reach out.
 There are a lot of resources.
 Don’t be shy; don’t be confined to yourself.
 Ask questions, because a lot of people are willing to help.
 I felt like I was on my own and I had to do everything on my own, but I think I was mistaken.
 With all these useful resources, it won’t be as challenging as I experienced.”